TimBenjamin/nextjs-basic-template/README.md

 - removed the favicon and Vercel logo from `public`, and added a `.gitignore` to persist the empty directory.
 - added a basic `pages/_document.js`

+## Notes
+- This uses `pages` and not `app`, although it uses Next 13 (i.e. it isn't using the newer experimental features, for now).
+- This uses javascript and not typescript.

 ## Getting Started